-OVERVIEW: The Casey Foundation has a long history of supporting child wellness, with a focus on "advancing child welfare and juvenile justice," "promoting economic opportunity for working families," and "creating community change for kids and parents."
-Children's health and literacy are major focal points, though to a lesser extent early education plays into its grant strategy.
+OVERVIEW: The Annie E. Casey Foundation has a long history of supporting child wellness, with a focus on "advancing child welfare and juvenile justice," "promoting economic opportunity for working families," and "creating community change for kids and parents.
+The foundation works mainly with child welfare agencies, policymakers, and legislators, providing empirical support for funding and legislation supporting underserved and at-risk children.

 IP TAKE: The Annie E. Casey Foundation runs many in-house programs and initiatives that aim to improve policy and increase funding for early childhood programming and services.
 This funder shares its research findings openly with nonprofit and governmental organizations, but does not accept unsolicited proposals for funding.

 PROFILE: The Annie.
 E. Casey Foundation was established in 1948 by Jim Casey, the founder of the United Parcel Service of America (UPS) in honor of his mother, Annie, who, as a widow, raised Jim and his three younger siblings on her own in the Seattle, Washington area in the late 1800s.
 Based in Baltimore, Maryland, the foundation is committed to "strengthening families, building stronger communities and ensuring access to opportunity, because children need all three to succeed."
 The foundation's initiatives are child welfare, juvenile justice, KIDS COUNT, economic opportunity, community change, evidence-based practice, leadership development, research and policy and equity and inclusion.